-High Prevalence Of Childhood Food Allergy in US
+High Prevalence of U.S. Child Food Allergy

-Author: Children's Memorial Hospital
+Author: Children's Memorial Hospital | Contact: childrensmemorial.org

 A national study of food allergies in the US, the largest of its kind, finds that more children have food allergies than previously reported.

 The study, published in the July issue of Pediatrics, and headed by Ruchi Gupta, MD, MPH, an Assistant Professor of Pediatrics at Northwestern University Feinberg School of Medicine and a pediatrician at Children's Memorial Hospital, shows food allergy affects 8 percent of children under 18 years of age, or about 5.9 million children in the US.
 Of those, 38.7 percent had a history of severe reactions, and 30.4 percent had multiple food allergies.
 Children with food allergies were most commonly allergic to peanuts (25.2 percent), milk (21.1 percent) and shellfish (17.2 percent).

 "The large, population-based nature of this study shows that pediatric food allergy is a significant and growing problem in our society," said Dr. Gupta.
 "Based on our data, about 1 in every 13 children has a food allergy.
 What's more, nearly 2 out of every 5 affected children suffer from a severe food-allergy.
 For these children, accidental ingestion of an allergenic food may lead to difficulty breathing, a sharp drop in blood pressure, and even death.
 Now that we understand just how far-reaching the problem of food allergy truly is, we can begin taking the necessary steps to keep these children safe."